 In the past the entire core programme has been reviewed at the same time in one ‘programmatic review’ however, these are resource-intensive and do not always achieve the intended aims in some areas.

 As part of recent changes to STFC’s organisational structure, strategy processes have been refreshed, including consideration of how we evaluate programmes.
 The aim is to turn the long term review of the research programme into ‘business as usual’ that is not a large onerous task, at any one time, for staff or the research community.
-Whilst at the same time continuing to ensure there is an ongoing consultative dialogue with the community.
+While at the same time continuing to ensure there is an ongoing consultative dialogue with the community.

 To ensure STFC’s core programme continues to be of world-leading quality and in-line with STFC strategy.